Patriot Prayer: June "Trump Free Speech Rally" Portland

-June “March Against Evergreen State College” rally in Olympia, Washington
+June "Free speech Evergreen State College" rally in Olympia, Washington

 On June 15, 2017, Patriot Prayer members held a rally at Evergreen State College shortly after the university became the focus of a national controversy over how academic institutions handled issues of race.
 Patriot Prayer promoted solidarity with Bret Weinstein, whose critical comments about an event for racial awareness had ignited the 2017 campus protests.
 The campus had been closed twice in early June over safety concerns after a man called in threatening a mass shooting on school grounds aimed at leftists; officials closed the campus early once they learned of the rally planned for June 15.

-Patriot Prayer promoted their event as a "March Against Evergreen State College" which was changed to “Free Speech Evergreen State College”.
+Patriot Prayer promoted their event as a "March Against Evergreen State College" which was changed to "Free Speech Evergreen State College".
 State troopers in riot gear worked to keep the peace as several dozen Patriot Prayer members and supporters were met by over 100 counter-protesters made up of Evergreen students, faculty, and anti-fascists, including some from the Evergreen Anti-Fascist Community Defense Network.
-Patriot Prayer members were sprayed with silly string and after he repeatedly advanced into the opposition, Gibson was also pepper-sprayed.
+Patriot Prayer members were sprayed with silly string and after repeatedly advancing into the opposition, Gibson was also pepper-sprayed.

 June/August "Freedom Marches" Portland

-On June 30, 2017, Patriot Prayer's self titled "Freedom March", held at the Portland Waterfront near the annual Blues Festival, was met by counter-protesters.
+On June 30, 2017, Patriot Prayer's self-titled "Freedom March", held at the Portland Waterfront near the annual Blues Festival, was met by counter-protesters.
 The often heated exchanges of the dueling rallies ended with minimal violence and no reports of arrests.
 The rally occurred during national debate on the First Amendment, where violent clashes between right-wing and left-wing groups occurred over appearances by contentious public figures, often in liberal cities such as Portland.
 The atmosphere in Portland was also tense due to the recent arrest of Christian for the train attack.

 On August 6, 2017, smaller crowds appeared for a Patriot Prayer's Salmon Street Springs "Freedom March" in Portland.
-The event, met by counter protesters, followed the well-established pattern of shouting and chants from both sides with a few arrests.
+The event, in which counter-protesters met, followed the previous pattern of shouting and chants from both sides, with few arrests.

 August "Freedom Rally Seattle"

 On August 13, 2017, the group held the "Freedom Rally Seattle" at Westlake Park with a large police presence to keep thousands of counter-protesters away.
-The concurrent events came one day after the death and injuries in the Unite the Right rally in Charlottesville and tensions were high with arrests of counter protesters made by police.
+The concurrent events came one day after the death and injuries in the Unite the Right rally in Charlottesville, and tensions were high with arrests of counter-protesters made by police.